The events and motivations that bring clients, whether individuals or teams to coaching can be thought of as either a push or pull force.

 When working with attractors we are motivated toward our goals.
 They inspires us.

 Because we recognise the benefits of achieving the change we are more committed to dealing with any inconvenience or work that might be involved.

-Disturbances on the other hand, are something that most people would rather conquer or avoid.
+Disturbances, on the other hand, are things most people would rather conquer or avoid.

 What currently attracts or inspires you?

 What would you need to do to have more of this quality or thing in your life?

 How is it already present in your life?